Conversational AI and the Benefits of Contact Center Cloud Migration

 Drive compelling business value for your top use cases

-Transforming operations and executing contact center cloud migration simultaneously enable contact center leaders to make a compelling business case for both conversational AI and CCaaS.
+Transforming operations and executing contact center cloud migration simultaneously enable business leaders to make a compelling business case for both conversational AI and CCaaS.
 By choosing to address pain points within top use cases, they can demonstrate value faster and show a higher return on investment.

 Here’s an example: a retail contact center with 200 agents plans to implement real-time agent assistance and interaction analytics with the goal to reduce average handle time, improve first contact resolution, reduce call escalations, shorten classroom training and onboarding time, and improve agent productivity.
 The savings for an average to best-case scenario is estimated at $2.8 to $3.6 million annually.
 At the lowest end of that range, the company’s payback period is only six months.